MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Other/RemoteKubectl/README.md

 ### Add a new Cluster, User and Context

-Access can be further restricted to certain `namespace`s.
+Access can be further restricted to certain `Namespace`s.

 ```
 # Note: use `*.crt` and `*.key` file or plaintext string commands